prachi2023/ip/docs/README.md

 Shows all the tasks that are due/happening in the current day

 Format: `today`
+   * Will list all todo tasks
+   * List only the deadlines and event occuring on that day

 Example output:
    * If the current day is 2020-11-06, returns `1.
 [D][Done] Submit assignment (by: 06 NOVEMBER 2020 11:59 PM)`